prod80/prod80-ReShade-Repository/README.md

 06: Post effects: Grain, Dither, CA, etc

 Not all work is mine, much is used (possibly adjusted) from other people.
-Credits and licensing are individually noted within the files
+Credits and licensing are individually noted within the files.

 Enjoy and make your games look nice(r)!